pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ### Seeing details for a specific resource

-The index table will show Deployments, Pods, ReplicaSets and Services that matches with the label indicated in the component's definition; you will see a master-detail structure between all the different objects using the owners and dependents relationships stablished between them; those resources without an owner will be listed in the table as independent elements.
+The index table shows Deployments, Pods, ReplicaSets, and Services that match the label indicated in the component's definition.
+You can view a master-detail structure for all the objects using the owners and dependents relationships established between them.
+Resources without an owner are listed in the table as independent elements.

-> For additional information about owners and dependants please visit [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/)
+For information about owners and dependents, see [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).

-Following, you can see an example of an expanded view for the index table.
+The following image is an example of an expanded view for the index table.

 ![Runtime resources index table collapsed](images/runtime-resources-expanded.png)

 ## Detail pages

-Currently, we provide pages for many resources to allows users to see the most relevant characteristics of each one, including direct links to other resources.
+The Runtime Runtime Resources Visibility plugin provides pages for many resources to allow users to view the most relevant characteristics of each one, including direct links to other resources.

-These are the common sections included in all pages:
+These following sections explain the sections included on all pages:

 ### Overview section

-It is the first card in all details pages, most of the information included in it came from the `metadata` attribute in each object.
-Some attributes displayed here are:
+The overview section is the first card in every details page.
+Wost of the information included in it comes from the `metadata` attribute in each object.
+Some attributes displayed here include:

   1. **.YAML** button: Show the current object's definition in yaml; you can copy the full content using the icon in the top-right corner.
   2. Name
   3. Namespace
-4. Age / Creation date
+  4. Age or Creation date
-5. Cluster*
-6. URL**

-**Cluster: the value displayed corresponds to the name used in the cluster's configuration.*
+  5. Cluster: The value displayed corresponds to the name used in the cluster's configuration.

-** _URL: Available for knative services and K8s services_
+  6. URL: URL is available for Knative services and Kubernetes services.

-E.g:

 ![Overview section](images/runtime-resources-overview.png)

 ### Status section

-This section displays the all the conditions included in the resource's attribute `status.conditions`; not all resources has conditions, they could be different between each one.
+The status section displays all of the conditions included in the resource's attribute `status.conditions`.
+Not all resources have conditions, and they could be different for each resource.

-For a better understanding about status please visit [Concepts - Object Spec and Status](https://kubernetes.io/docs/concepts/_print/#object-spec-and-status).
+See [Concepts - Object Spec and Status](https://kubernetes.io/docs/concepts/_print/#object-spec-and-status) in the Kubernetes documentation.

 ![Status section](images/runtime-resources-status.png)

 ### Ownership section

-Depending on the resource that you are currently viewing, this section presents all the resources specified in the `metadata.ownerReferences`.
+Depending on the resource that you are viewing, the ownership section presents all the resources specified in the `metadata.ownerReferences`.

-> For additional information about owners and dependants please visit [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/)
+See [Owners and Dependents](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) in the Kubernetes documentation.

 ![Ownership section](images/runtime-resources-ownership.png)